Most of us know the importance of regular exercise, but how much do I need every day becomes the question.

 Cardio exercise includes physical activities like running, jogging, cycling, and swimming.

-This weekly amount doesn’t need to be completed in a specific way, however, meaning you could spread the 150 minutes across as many days as you like.
+However, this weekly amount doesn’t need to be completed in a specific way, meaning you could spread the 150 minutes across as many days as you like.

 For instance, 150 minutes across five days works out at 30 minutes a day, so going for a 30-minute jog 5 days a week will cover your daily recommendation for cardio exercise.